Infini-AI-Lab/Sirius/README.md

 On special package to notice is that since Sirius uses torch.compile to optimize the inference latency, we strictly require PyTorch version to be 2.3.0.

 <h3>Test Sirius Effectiveness and Efficiency Metrics AAL</h3>
+This section presents code that is for testing only the effectiveness and specific efficiency metrics AAL.
+The implementation isn't for best speedup.

 * **GSM-8K, GSM-8K-COT, CNN/DailyMail, MMLU-FLAN-COT**<br>
 We use base our implementation on <a href="https://github.com/EleutherAI/lm-evaluation-harness">LM Evaluation Harness</a> since they support these tasks.
 The essential blocks are packed in the folder "Miscellaneous".
 To run the Sirius on various Huggingface models, follow the line.